psu13/mutable-hakyll/posts/one-site-to-stream-them-all.md

 backward in time _usually_ works in YouTube whereas I'm pretty sure there are circumstances under which _pausing the video_ doesn't even work in Paramount's god-forsaken app.

+I find myself without any real conclusion about all of this except to say that we appear to have come full circle in the sports on TV business.
+Before you could only really be happy if you spent all the money for everything whether you needed it or not.
+Internet TV is now in exactly the same spot, except you have to use 15 different navigation and video interfaces, none of which do the right thing rather than only a single example of such a thing.
+As usual the nerds dreamed for something and when it was actually built it turned out kind of all wrong.

+Maybe in another 10 years everything will just be a channel in the YouTube TV service of the future.
+On the other hand the number of was _that_ could go wrong is truly mind boggling.